MickJM/mq-metrics/README.md

 ### Client Connections

-When running as a client connection, the API and the queue manager run on seperate servers, the API connects to the queue manager over a network.
+When running as a client connection, the API and the queue manager run on separate servers, the API connects to the queue manager over a network.
 The queue manager must be configured to expose a running MQ listener, have a configured server-connection channel and the appropriate authorities set against the MQ objects (queue manager, queues, channels etc) to issue PCF commands.

 Minimum yaml requirements in the application-XXXX.yaml file